 PhD programs place greater emphasis on research, and graduates commonly work in academia or pursue academic research.
 Experts in their specific area of focus, they may choose to continue their research with students or other professors.

-A person who holds a PhD in education can serve as a professor at a university, a consultant, or a researcher in a government education agency or organization, as well as in larger leadership roles in schools and university administration.
+A person who holds a PhD in education can serve as a professor at a university, a consultant, or a researcher in a government education agency or organization, as well as in a larger leadership role in school or university administration.

 Many education leadership roles can be filled by professionals who have earned either an EdD or a PhD, so their respective earning potential is difficult to define precisely.
-Salaries and growth outlooks largely depend upon experience and geographic location.
+Salaries largely depend upon experience and geographic location.
 Salary ranges for postsecondary educators, for example, vary widely depending on whether an educator is working at the associate or assistant level or has attained a full professorship.
-The estimates below serve only as broad guidelines.

-According to data from PayScale, the average annual salary for a professional with a PhD in education is approximately $79,000.
-PayScale notes that an assistant professor of postsecondary/higher education earns $69,000, while a research director with a PhD in education earns an average annual salary of $105,000.
+According to Payscale, the median annual salary for professionals with a PhD in education is approximately $80,000.
+Payscale notes that assistant professors of postsecondary/higher education have a median annual salary of roughly $69,000.

-PayScale estimates that the average annual salary for an EdD degree holder is more than $78,000.
-Salaries for EdD professionals also vary significantly by role.
-For example, PayScale reports that the average annual salary of an associate professor of postsecondary/higher education is $74,000, while EdD professionals serving in an executive director role earn $94,000.
+The median annual salary for EdD degree holders is around $80,000 in June 2022, according to Payscale.
+Salaries for EdD professionals can vary significantly by role.
+For example, Payscale reports the median annual salary of associate professors working in postsecondary/higher education is around $71,000, while EdD professionals serving in an executive director role have a median salary of around $104,000 per year.

+The bright career outlook for degree holders is another reason to get an EdD or PhD.
 Advanced leadership roles for education professionals generally have a positive growth outlook.
-According to the U.S. Bureau of Labor Statistics (BLS), the job market for postsecondary teachers will grow by 11 percent between 2018 and 2028, which is much faster than the national average.
-The BLS estimates that over the same period, postsecondary education administrator positions will grow by 7 percent, which is also faster than the national average.
+According to the US Bureau of Labor Statistics (BLS), the number of jobs for postsecondary teachers will grow by 12 percent between 2020 and 2030, which is much faster than the average 8 percent growth the BLS projects for all professions.
+The BLS estimates that over the same period, postsecondary education administrator positions will grow by 8 percent, which is on par with the national job growth average projected by the BLS.

 Differences Between EdD and PhD

-Both an EdD and a PhD are valuable to professionals seeking to become leaders in education.
-Both also require significant commitment from students—a doctoral-level degree can take three years or more to complete.
-While there’s significant overlap between coursework and career options of EdD and PhD programs, a review of the differences can help determine a good fit for prospective students.
+EdDs and PhDs are valuable to professionals seeking to become leaders in education.
+Both require significant commitments—a doctoral-level degree can take three years or more to complete.
+While there’s overlap between the coursework and career options for EdD and PhD programs, a review of the differences can help determine a good fit for prospective students.

 The curricula for the degrees themselves prepare students for different career paths after they graduate.
 There are generally more options and specialties for PhD programs than there are for EdD programs.
 An EdD primarily prepares graduates to become leaders and strategists in the education field—for example, as superintendents, deans, provosts, and school district officials—while a PhD is more tailored to preparing graduates for instructional and research roles in education and higher education, for example, as professors and researchers.